Cozumel

 Cozumel ([kosuˈmel]; Kùutsmil) is an island and municipality in the Caribbean Sea off the eastern coast of Mexico's Yucatán Peninsula, opposite Playa del Carmen.
 It is separated from the mainland by the Cozumel Channel and is close to the Yucatán Channel.
 The municipality is part of the state of Quintana Roo, Mexico.

-The economy of Cozumel is based on tourism, with visitors able to benefit from the island's balnearios, scuba diving, and snorkeling.
-The main town on the island is San Miguel de Cozumel.
+In 2023, Cozumel was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 Etymology

-The name Cozumel was derived from the Mayan "Cuzamil" or "Ah Cuzamil Peten" in full, which means "the island of swallows" (Isla de las Golondrinas).
+The name Cozumel was derived from the Mayan "Cuzamil" (also spelled "Cutzmil") or "Ah Cuzamil Peten" in full, which means "the island of swallows" (Isla de las Golondrinas).